Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Herbs for Alopecia

 Try rubbing the juice of quince on the bald area every day.
-Eat flaxseed and drink sage tea.
-Sage tea stimulates hair growth.
-For falling hair, try wetting the scalp daily with aromatic rosemary, sage, or white oak bark tea.
+Eat flaxseed and drink sage tea, which stimulates hair growth.
+Try wetting the scalp daily with aromatic rosemary, sage, or white oak bark tea for falling hair.

 According to Dr. Christopher, a strong tea of bayberry and rubbing it in well before bed is beneficial.
 Wash it off in the morning, brush the hair thoroughly, and reapply.
 Possibly add a few drops of lavender oil.
 “This will quickly stop falling hair and remove dandruff.”